Factorization homology I: higher categories: Tangential structures

 \end{remark}

-\begin{remark} From the description of link data in Remark~\ref{vari-framing-explicit}, a vari-framing on a stratified space is not solely a framing of each stratum, but also coherent compatibility in terms of links of strata.
+\begin{remark} From the description of link data in Remark~\ref{vari-framing-explicit}, a vari-framing on a stratified space is not solely a framing of each stratum, but also coherent compatibility of stratum-by-stratum framings along links between strata. \end{remark}